To see the other types of publications on this topic, follow the link: Gene mapping.

 Abstract:

 This article 'Characterization of Pi33, a resistance gene in rice interacting with Magnaporthe grisea avirulence gene ACE1' appeared in the International Rice Research Notes series, created by the International Rice Research Institute (IRRI) to expedite communication among scientists concerned with the development of improved technology for rice and rice-based systems.
 The series is a mechanism to help scientists keep each other informed of current rice research findings.
-The concise scientific notes are meant to encourage rice scientists to communicate with one another to obtain details on the research reported.
+The concise scientific notes are meant to encourage rice scientists to communicate with one another to obtain details on th

 APA, Harvard, Vancouver, ISO, and other styles